python/cpython/Doc/library/os.rst

-This module provides a more portable way of using operating system dependent functionality than importing a operating system dependent built-in module like :mod:`posix` or :mod:`nt`.
+This module provides a more portable way of using operating system dependent functionality than importing an operating system dependent built-in module like :mod:`posix` or :mod:`nt`.
 If you just want to read or write a file see :func:`open`, if you want to manipulate paths, see the :mod:`os.path` module, and if you want to read all the lines in all the files on the